Municipal Water Treatment

 Gasket Fabricators, Cutters and Repackagers

-In addition to certifying gaskets and gasket materials under NSF/ANSI/CAN 61, NSF International also provides certification of facilities that repackage, cut and distribute NSF/ANSI/CAN 61 certified gaskets.
+In addition to certifying gaskets and gasket materials under NSF/ANSI/CAN 61, NSF also provides certification of facilities that repackage, cut and distribute NSF/ANSI/CAN 61 certified gaskets.

 This certification demonstrates that a gasket fabricator, repackager and/or cutter is committed to proving the quality and safety of its product throughout the supply chain.
 Those who pursue certification agree to annual monitoring by NSF and transparency into all aspects of their product processing, giving them differentiation in the competitive marketplace.

 Lead Content Compliance

 As of January 4, 2014, the U.S. Safe Drinking Water Act (SDWA) requires drinking water products sold or installed for use in public water systems, as well as plumbing in facilities, to meet a weighted average of not more than 0.25 percent lead.
 Third-party certification of these products to the new lead-free requirements will be required in many jurisdictions.
 Additionally, the states of California, Vermont, Maryland and Louisiana have already instituted these requirements for products currently in the market.

 If you manufacture, sell or distribute water treatment or distribution products in North America, your products are required to comply with NSF/ANSI/CAN 61: Drinking Water System Components – Health Effects by most governmental agencies that regulate drinking water supplies.
 Developed by a team of scientists, industry experts and key industry stakeholders, NSF/ANSI/CAN 61 sets health effects criteria for many water system components including:

 - Joining and sealing materials (gaskets, adhesives, lubricants)

 - Pipes and related products (pipe, hose, fittings)